jackrosenthal/rtd-gtfs-snapshots/README.md

 running every 5 minutes.
 It could be useful for the purpose of analyzing data over time, or recalling historical data.

-At the moment it just has RTD data, but this may change later.

 Structure:

 ```